guarastats/Guara/.github/ISSUE_TEMPLATE/new-feature.md

 ---
-name: New feature
+name: Course
-about: A new feature that must be implemented.
+about: A task about courses
-title: "[NF000N] A Suggestive Title"
+title: "[CS0000] A Suggestive Title"
-labels: feature, important
+labels: course, important
 assignees: ''

 ---